Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ErrorHandler "Form_Employees","myReport",20

-When the ErrorHandler() Function is run, first, it will look for the presence of existing error handling lines starting with 'On Error' and if found assumes that the error handling lines are already present in the Function/Sub-Routine and stops the program after displaying the following message:
+When the ErrorHandler() Function is run, first, it will look for the presence of existing error handling lines starting with 'On Error', and if found, assumes that the error handling lines are already present in the Function/Sub-Routine and stops the program after displaying the following message:

 ‘Error Handler already assigned, program aborted.'

-Comment lines are added for clarity above the program lines explaining what happens next.
+Comment lines are added for clarity above the program lines, explaining what happens next.

-If you find any logical error in the program, please give me feedback through the comment section of this page.
+If you find any logical errors in the program, please give me feedback through the comment section of this page.
 To protect from spam, we insist on joining the site before you are able to post comments.

 Technorati Tags: